-Warminster Township Parks & Recreation Department held their annual Touch A Truck program at Warminster Community Park on Saturday, October 28th.
-The highlight of the program was the unveiling of the Public Works Departments “Paint The Plow Contest”.
-Warminster area schools were invited to participate and entries for the theme “School Pride” were received from the students of William Tennent High School, Archbishop Wood High School, Log College Middle School, Klinger Middle School and Nativity Of Our Lord.
-Read more
+Warminster Township Parks & Recreation Department held their annual Touch A Truck program at Warminster Community Park on Saturday, November 3.
+The Public Works Department featured the “Paint The Plow Contest” again.
+Warminster area schools were invited to participate and entries for the theme “Snow Day” Read more

 The Department of Public Works is located at 910 West Bristol Road.
 The Department has more than 15 full time employees ranging from equipment operators to laborers.
 The Public Works Department handles the care and maintenance of more than 100 miles of roads (paving, potholes, plowing & salting), maintenance of Township buildings and structures.
 The traffic division maintains and oversees the installation of traffic lights, street lights, street signs and pavement markings.
 The fleet operations division deals with the maintenance of every department’s vehicles & equipment within the township.